top of page

 Irma Thomas and her Mother's Day Celebration

 The Audubon Zoo holds an annual Mother's Day celebration with a concert by the Soul Queen of New Orleans, Miss Irma Thomas.
 On Mother's Day, Irma is the city of New Orleans' very own matriarch.
-You have to get there early to see the animals and then rush to save your spot for for your chair to watch Irma in the afternoon.
-If your lucky, you can find a spot under the shade tree.
+You have to get there early to see the animals and then rush to save your spot for your chair to watch Irma in the afternoon.
+You can find a place under a shade tree if you are lucky.
 We love Irma.
 Irma is the festival queen of New Orleans.
 The first time I saw her perform was inside the main room at the Treasure Chest Casino.
 She was scheduled to perform outside under a huge canopy tent.
-Coming out on stage, she let it be known that she was mad as hell at the casino staff.
-They did not have the "Queen's" tent up and was not prepared for the rains that came.
+Coming out on stage, she let it be known that she was mad at the casino staff.
+They did not have the "Queen's" tent up and were not prepared for the rains that came.

 "Sing 'It's Raining,''' a drunk female screamed.